What is The Confessions of Frannie Langton based on? The real inspiration behind the ITVX period drama

 The Confessions of Frannie Langton by Sara Collins £8.99 | Amazon (opens in new tab)

-What happens in The Confessions of Frannie Langton
+What happens in The Confessions of Frannie Langton?

-Frannie has spent most of her life enslaved in the Jamaican plantations, and continues to be a slave when she's gifted to scientist George Benham and his eccentric wife, Marguerite Benham by her former owner John Langton.
+Switching between her life in Jamaica and her time in London, the viewers finds out that Frannie has spent most of her life enslaved in the Jamaican plantations, and continues to be a slave when she's gifted to scientist George Benham and his eccentric wife, Marguerite Benham by her former owner John Langton.
 Finding herself in Georgian London, Frannie's troubles continue.

 Working as a maid in her new household, Frannie falls in love with Marguerite, and the pair embark on an illicit love affair.
-However, when she wakes one morning to find a murdered Marguerite beside her, and George also dead, Frannie becomes the prime suspect for the killings.
+However, when she wakes one morning to find a murdered Marguerite beside her, and George also dead, Frannie becomes the prime suspect in the killings.

 The biggest problem is that Frannie's laudanum addiction means she has no recollection of what happened the night the Benhams died.
-One thing she does know, is that she'd never kill the woman she loves.
+One thing she does know is that she'd never kill the woman she loves.
 From her prison cell, Frannie battles the clock to try and recall what happened, in a race against time before she hangs for the crimes.
 Exploring race, oppression, and classism, the show creates a mystery that will keep viewers watching until the shocking truth is revealed.

 Where can I watch The Confessions of Frannie Langton?